-The Company's Board of Directors prepared the 2023 Business Report, Financial were audited by CPAs at Deloitte & Touche, by whom an audit report has been issued.
-Said reviewed by the Audit Committee, and no inconsistency was found.
-The report is hereby presented as above in accordance with the relevant provisions of the Securities and Exchange
+The Company's Board of Directors prepared the 2024 Business Report, Financial Statements, and Statement of Earnings Distribution, among which the Financial Statements were audited by CPAs at Deloitte & Touche, by whom an audit report has been issued.
+Said Business Report, Financial Statements, and Statement of Earnings Distribution have been reviewed by the Audit Committee, and no inconsistency was found.
+The report is hereby presented as above in accordance with the relevant provisions of the Securities and Exchange Act and the Company Act.
+Please proceed to review it.